ElektraInitiative/libelektra/doc/help/elektra-bootstrapping.md

 have a storage that is able to store full Elektra semantics.
 To avoid reimplementation of storage plugins, a default storage plugin (`storage` or in code `KDB_STORAGE`) is used.
 A resolver plugin (`resolver` or in code `KDB_RESOLVER`) takes care of the inevitable portability issues.
 The **default backend** stores configuration in `KDB_DB_FILE`.
-One can easily avoid the usage of the default backend by simple mounting another backend to `/`.
+One can easily avoid the usage of the default backend by simply mounting another backend to `/`.

 The mounting configuration (the configuration how to mount the mount points) also needs to be stored somewhere.